How to Track Cost of Goods Sold in WooCommerce (Plugins vs. Manufacturing Software)

 Other Approaches

-The Core Problem for Makers: WooCommerce Doesn’t Understand Manufacturing
+The Core Problem: WooCommerce Doesn’t Understand Manufacturing

 Here’s where most WooCommerce COGS plugins, good as they are, hit their limit.

-• You buy a 10lb bag of soy wax for $28.
+- You buy a 10lb bag of soy wax for $28.

 This means one of two things happens in practice:

-What Makers Actually Need: Manufacturing-Aware COGS Tracking
+What Product Manufacturers Need: Manufacturing-Aware COGS Tracking

-This is exactly how Craftybase works.
+This is how Craftybase works.
 Instead of asking you to manually estimate and enter a cost per product, Craftybase:

-2. Uses your bill of materials to calculate the actual cost of each finished product
+- Uses your bill of materials to calculate the actual cost of each finished product

-3. Applies weighted average costing across batches of materials bought at different prices
+- Applies weighted average costing across batches of materials bought at different prices

 How Craftybase + WooCommerce Works in Practice

 Craftybase integrates directly with WooCommerce.
-When an order comes through your WooCommerce store, Craftybase captures it and applies your COGS calculations against it automatically.
+When an order comes through your store, Craftybase captures it and applies your COGS calculations against it automatically.

 You don’t need to re-enter order data.
-You don’t need to export CSVs and mash them together with a spreadsheet.
+You don’t need to export CSVs and mash them together in a spreadsheet.
 Your sales and your true production costs live in the same system, and Craftybase gives you reports that show actual profit per product, per order, and per period.

 Craftybase handles both.
 It’s manufacturing software built for WooCommerce sellers who produce their own products.